Updated November 2, 2023

-On a very surface level, it’s not easy to discriminate between Bookkeeping vs Accounting, but the experts can really know the difference between Bookkeeping vs Accounting.
-Professionals who are engaged in maintaining Accounts know that the treatment is not the same.
-For example- If a Business Sells goods worth INR 100000 to X Ltd at credit and receives 60% after 30 days, then the Bookkeeping part would only constitute recording the Sales number and recording the Cash received in the figure.
-On the other hand, in Accounting the Sales number will be posted in the Income Statement under Revenue, and the Accounts Receivable will be increased by INR 100000 within the next thirty days till a part of the Sales is received as cash.
-While after receiving INR 60000 or 60% of the total Sales, Cash would increase by INR 60000, and Accounts Receivable would decrease by INR 60000.
+On the surface level, it’s not easy to discriminate between Bookkeeping and Accounting, but the experts know the difference between Bookkeeping and Accounting.
+Professionals engaged in maintaining Accounts understand that the treatment is not the same.
+For example- If a Business Sells goods worth INR 100000 to X Ltd at credit and receives 60% after 30 days, then the Bookkeeping part would only constitute recording the Sales number and the cash received in the figure.
+In Accounting, you will post the Sales number in the Income Statement under Revenue and increase the Accounts Receivable by INR 100000 within the next thirty days until you receive a part of the Sales as cash.
+After receiving INR 60000 or 60% of the total Sales, Cash would increase by INR 60000, and Accounts Receivable would decrease by INR 60000.

-Below is the top 8 differences between Bookkeeping vs Accounting.
+Below are the top 8 differences between Bookkeeping and Accounting.

 Both Bookkeeping vs Accounting are popular choices in the market; let us discuss some of the major Differences Between Bookkeeping vs Accounting:

 - Bookkeeping is the art of recording transactions of business as per the Date.
-On the other hand, Accounting consists of classifying, segregating, analyzing, and reporting of transactions recorded by a bookkeeper.
-Basically, Bookkeeping can be termed as maintaining of raw data and it’s being processed through the subject of Accountancy.
+On the other hand, Accounting consists of classifying, segregating, analyzing, and reporting transactions recorded by a bookkeeper.
+Bookkeeping is defined as maintaining raw data and being processed through Accountancy.

-- A business cannot be judged by the data accumulated through bookkeeping until and unless it is being processed through Accounting.
+- A business cannot be judged by the data accumulated through Bookkeeping until and unless processed through Accounting.
 In other words, Accounting acts as a bridge between Bookkeeping and Management decisions.

-- A bookkeeper may or may not require the knowledge of Accounting; he/ she can follow a certain mechanical process to maintain the task of Bookkeeping.
-Whereas analyzing, classifying, interpreting, and segregating accounting data need knowledge of Accounting and Finance.
-The functional part includes studying and classifications of Accounting heads/ groups.
+- A bookkeeper may or may not require accounting knowledge; they can follow a certain mechanical process to maintain the Bookkeeping task.
+In comparison, analyzing, classifying, interpreting, and segregating accounting data requires knowledge of Accounting and Finance.
+However, the functional part includes studying and classifications of Accounting heads/ groups.

-- The process of Bookkeeping is followed by Accounting.
-On the other hand, Accounting is followed by Management accounting, where they get to know about different types of financial ratios; based upon these ratios, the management can make strategic changes and modifications to the business, which are both long-term and short-term in nature.
+- Accounting follows the process of Bookkeeping.
+On the other hand, Accounting is followed by Management accounting, where they learn about different types of financial ratios; based upon these ratios, the management can make strategic changes and modifications to the business, both long-term and short-term.

 - Bookkeeping includes the Supplier’s Ledger, customer’s ledger, and general ledger, whereas Accounting involves the preparation of Financial Statements like Income statements, Balance sheets, and Cash flows.
-The finalization of accounting needs to be done by an accountant, and it should be verified through the Auditing process.
+Thus, the accounting finalization needs to be done by an accountant and should be verified through the Auditing process.